Artemis

-In ancient Greek religion and mythology, Artemis (/ˈɑrtɪmɪs/; Ἄρτεμις) is the goddess of the hunt, the wilderness, wild animals, transitions, nature, vegetation, childbirth, care of children, and chastity.
-In later times, she was identified with Selene, the personification of the Moon.
-She was often said to roam the forests and mountains, attended by her entourage of nymphs.
+In ancient Greek religion and mythology, Artemis (/ˈɑrtəməs/; Ἄρτεμις) is the goddess of hunting, the wilderness, wild animals, transitions, nature, vegetation, childbirth, care of children, and chastity.
+She was often said to roam the forests and mountains, attended by an entourage of nymphs.
 The goddess Diana is her Roman equivalent.

-In Greek tradition, Artemis is the daughter of Zeus and Leto, and twin sister of Apollo.
-In most accounts, the twins are the products of an extramarital liaison.
-For this, Zeus's wife Hera forbade Leto from giving birth anywhere on solid land.
-Only the island of Delos gave refuge to Leto, allowing her to give birth to her children.
+Artemis was the daughter of Leto and Zeus, and twin sister of Apollo.
+In most accounts, the twins were produced by an extramarital liaison, for which Zeus's wife Hera forbade Leto from giving birth anywhere on solid land.
+Only the island of Delos allowed her to give birth to her children.
 In one account, Artemis is born first and then proceeds to assist Leto in the birth of the second twin, Apollo.

-Artemis was a kourotrophic (child-nurturing) deity, being the patron and protector of young children, especially young girls.
-Artemis was worshipped as one of the primary goddesses of childbirth and midwifery along with Eileithyia and Hera.
-She was also a patron of healing and disease, particularly among women and children, and was believed to send both good health and illness upon women and children.
+Artemis was a kourotrophic (child-nurturing) deity, being the protector of children, especially girls, and animal cubs.
+She was worshipped and feared as one of the primary goddesses of childbirth and midwifery along with Eileithyia and Hera.
+She was also a patron of healing and disease, and was believed to send good health, illness and death upon women and children, and a guardian over transitions from maidenhood.
 Artemis was one of the three major virgin goddesses, alongside Athena and Hestia.
-Artemis preferred to remain an unmarried maiden and was one of the three Greek goddesses over whom Aphrodite had no power.
+She was thought of as an unmarried maiden and one of the three Greek goddesses over whom Aphrodite had no power.